 More than merely a discussion forum, each expert-led community connects people passionate about the same topic and engages them in timely discussions on critical challenges for the delivery of quality health care to all patients.

 In addition to the following public communities, GHDonline hosts private communities.

-Treating non-communicable diseases (NCDs) in resource-poor countries is a global health priority.
-Members of this community share effective approaches to combating endemic NCDs in poor populations.
+Treating endemic non-communicable diseases (NCD) is a global health priority.
+Members of this community share effective approaches to combating NCDs in poor populations everywhere.

 Nurses and midwives provide the backbone of health care delivery systems worldwide.
 Members of this community share experiences and exchange information in efforts to raise the standard of nursing care and training.

 Experts in surgery and anesthesia exchange experiences, resources, and expert knowledge to promote initiatives that address the challenges of surgical care in resource-poor settings.

 The incredible potential to improve global health delivery through appropriate use of health information technology (HIT) drives discussion in this community.
 Members connect to learn about feasibility, planning, and implementation of a broad spectrum of HIT projects, including electronic medical record systems and mobile devices.

 Health care professionals exchange ideas and approaches for improving HIV prevention strategies, scaling up access to ARVs and increasing patient adherence and retention to treatment plans.
 Members discuss the plethora of related issues, describe their first-hand experience, and exchange resources and lessons learned.